NasrallahBaadi/nasrallahbaadi.github.io/_posts/2022-03-19-CSL-Shares.md

 First, use `mkdir /tmp/share` to create a directory on your machine to mount the share to.
 Now let's use the following command to mount the nfs share to our machine. `sudo mount -t nfs IP:/home/amir /tmp/share -nolock`

- - sudo :	Run as root
+- sudo:Run as root
- - mount :	Execute the mount command
+- mount:Execute the mount command
- - -t nfs :	Type of device to mount, then specifying that it's NFS
+- -t nfs:Type of device to mount, then specifying that it's NFS
- - IP:share :	The IP Address of the NFS server, and the name of the share we wish to mount
+- IP:share:The IP Address of the NFS server, and the name of the share we wish to mount
- - -nolock :	Specifies not to use NLM locking
+- -nolock:Specifies not to use NLM locking

 ![](/assets/img/cyberseclabs/shares/Untitled2.png)